Generic Hamiltonian Dynamics: Introduction

-From Theorem \ref{maintheorem}, we can derive the following result concerning on the \textsl{homoclinic class }of a hyperbolic closed orbit $\gamma$ of $H$, which is the closure of the set of transversal intersections between the stable and unstable manifolds of all points $p$ in $\gamma$ (see Section \ref{homocsec}, for more details).
+From Theorem \ref{translemma}, we can derive the following result concerning on the \textsl{homoclinic class }of a hyperbolic closed orbit $\gamma$ of $H$, which is the closure of the set of transversal intersections between the stable and unstable manifolds of all points $p$ in $\gamma$.